RHESSys/RHESSys/RHESSysPreprocessing/READ_ME.txt

 -----Contents-----
 Package contains a few main components:
 RHESSysPreprocess.R			An all-in-one function that runs both world_gen.R and CreateFlownet.R world_gen.R						Creates a worldfile for use in RHESSys (replaces g2w) CreateFlownet.R					Creates a RHESSys flowtable (replaces cf)

 Additionally, the package contains a variety of functions that constitute the above functions.
 Of note are: template_read.R				Reads a template file and produces a clean template in list form, indices of levels and variables, and maps.
-GIS_read.R					Reads an input type of GIS (GRASS or raster) and produces a LargeSpatialGridDataFrame containing all maps.
+GIS_read.R						Reads an input type of GIS (GRASS or raster) and produces a LargeSpatialGridDataFrame containing all maps. build_meta.R						Builds a metadata file, automatically generates most fields.

+-----Installation-----
+Installation/loading of this package can be done a few ways:
+1) Install package (easiest)
+	- Open RHESSysPreprocessing.Rproj
+	- Under the "Build" menu, select "Install and restart".
+This installs the package effectively like it's an R package downloaded from CRAN.
+	- Close the package (under "File" - "Close Project")
+	- Load the package via: library(RHESSysPreprocessing)
+2) Source the functions
+	- For each function needed, use source() to load it.
+This will present problems if dependent functions are not loaded.
+3) Run from within the RHESSysPreprocessing project
+	- Open RHESSysPreprocessing.Rproj
+	- Under the "Build" menu, select "Load All"

 -----Instructions-----
 Prerequisites: